pagopa/io-developer-portal-backend/README.md

 Set up an ADB2C Policy for sign-up / sign-in users as described in the documentation: https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-reference-policies

+Upload `B2C_1_SignUpIn.xml`, found in the root of this repository, in the Azure portal AD2B2C blade to recreate the correct signin-signup policy.

 Then set up the following environment variable in the App Service:
 ```